Ego Trip's Miss Rap Supreme

-Ego Trip's Miss Rap Supreme is an American reality television series that airs on the VH1 cable network.
+Ego Trip's Miss Rap Supreme is an American reality television series that aired on VH1.
 It is a follow-up to 2007's Ego Trip's The (White) Rapper Show.
 In Ego Trip's Miss Rap Supreme, contestants compete to win the title of next great female MC.

 The show is hosted by MC Serch and female MC Yo-Yo.
 It premiered on VH1 in April 2008.